Ambuj-UF/ConCat-1.0/README.md

 Homo_sapiens CCGAACAATTCTGCGCGAGGTAGGGAGGCCATGGCG....................
 ```

-Ali_Type: This variable is used for defining the alignment type.
+Ali_Type: This variable is used to define alignment type.
 It can either be DNA, Codons, Introns, Proteins or any other alignment type.
 Program creates a partition file for RaxML using information supplied in Ali_Type variable.

 RNA_Type = True/None.
 If True then the ConCat program uses the alignment file for RNA structure prediction.

 RNA_Struc = This variable takes RNA structure as input.
 If you plan to enter RNA structure then avoid using RNA_Type function.
 Input contains RNA structure followed by comma and RNA structure starting position.
 By default the starting position is set to 0 (which is the starting position of alignment).

-NOTE: '.' character is not allowed in the filenames...
+NOTE: '.' character is not allowed in filename...

 ```
 file.name.nex - Not Allowed